lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Otherwise the value is sent on the LPWAN: TV is not set, MO is set to ignore and CDF is set to "value-sent".

+Note that the field behavior differs in upstream and downstream.
+In upstream, since there is no IP forwarding between the ES and the LC, the value is relatively constant.
+On the other hand, the downstream value depends of Internet routing and may change more frequently.
+One solution could be to use the Direction Indicator (DI) to distinguish both directions to elide the field in the upstream direction and send the value in the downstream direction.

 ## IPv6 addresses fields